OBTAINING UK OR IRISH CRIMINAL RECORDS CHECKS WHILST IN TENERIFE

 Applicants must scan and upload 2 forms of ID from the approved list.
 If a different person is applying on your behalf (e.g. a lawyer, employer etc) then a relevant signed letter of authority or power of attorney etc must also be uploaded, plus the relevant ID documents for the person making the application on your behalf.

-The fee is currently £10 GBP, but from 25th May 2018 all applications will be free of charge.
+Since 25th May 2018 all applications are free of charge.

 To make an application online, visit: https://www.acro.police.uk/Subject_Access_Online.aspx